-Pursuant to the Energy Employees Occupational Illness Compensation Program Act of 2000 and 42 C.F.R. pt.
-83, a petition was filed on behalf of workers who were employed at Idaho National Laboratory (INL) in Scoville, Idaho to be added to the Special Exposure Cohort (SEC).
-The Centers for Disease Control and Prevention's (CDC) National Institute for Occupational Safety and Health (NIOSH) evaluated the petition and presented its findings to the Advisory Board on Radiation and Worker Health (Board) on March 24, 2016.
-The Board considered the petition, and on May 4, 2016, I received the Board's recommendation concerning this petition (SEC 00219).
+Pursuant to the Energy Employees Occupational Illness Compensation Program Act of 2000 (EEOICPA) and 42 C.F.R. pt.
+83, a petition was filed on behalf of workers at the Idaho National Laboratory (INL) in Scoville, Idaho, to be added to the Special Exposure Cohort (SEC).
+The Centers for Disease Control and Prevention's (CDC) National Institute for Occupational Safety and Health (NIOSH) completed the evaluation of the petition for the time period from January 1, 1975, and December 31, 1980, and presented its findings to the Advisory Board on Radiation and Worker Health (Board) during the Board's meeting on August 23, 2017, in Santa Fe, New Mexico.
+The Board considered the petition, and on October 30, 2017, I received the Board's recommendation concerning this petition.
 I have also received the deliberations, findings, and recommendations of the Director of NIOSH and the Director of CDC.
-Based on this information, I have designated the following class for addition to the SEC: "All employees of the Department of Energy, its predecessor agencies, and their contractors and subcontractors who worked at the Idaho National Laboratory (INL) in Scoville, Idaho, and were monitored for external radiation at INL (e.g., having at least one film badge or TLD dosimeter) during the period from March 1, 1970, through December 31, 1974, and were employed for a number of work days aggregating at least 250 work days, occurring either solely under employment during the period from March 1, 1970, through December 31, 1974, or in combination with work days within the parameters established for one or more other classes of employees in the Special Exposure Cohort."
-The criteria and findings upon which this designation is based are provided in the enclosed report.
+Based on this information, I have designated the following class for addition to the SEC, as authorized under EEOICPA, 42 U.S.C. § 7384q: All employees of the Department of Energy, its predecessor agencies, and their contractors and subcontractors who worked at the Idaho National Laboratory (INL) in Scoville, Idaho, and who were monitored for external radiation at the Idaho Chemical Processing Plant (CPP) (e.g., at least one film badge or TLD dosimeter from CPP) between January 1, 1975, and December 31, 1980, for a number of work days aggregating at least 250 work days, occurring solely under this employment, or in combination with work days within the parameters established for one or more other classes of employees in the Special Exposure Cohort.
+The criteria and findings upon which this determination is based are provided in the enclosed report.
 Please contact me if you have any further questions regarding this matter.
-Sincerely, [Signature on File] Sylvia M. Burwell
+Sincerely, [Signature on File] Eric D. Hargan Acting Secretary

-June 3, 2016
+November 22, 2017

 The Honorable Mitch McConnell Majority Leader United States Senate Washington, DC 20510

 Dear Senator McConnell: